To celebrate women's sports and outdoor adventure,

 Each summer, my family would go camping and explore somewhere new, to a beach in the Bay of Islands in Northland, or the Abel Tasman great walk in the South Island, or black water rafting at Waitomo to see the legendary glow worm caves.
 During winter, we would get up early and drive to Mt Ruapehu to play in the snow, then pitch tents at a nearby DOC campsite.
 There is something unforgettable about using a bucket to scoop your own drinking water out of a freezing cold river surrounded by ice and snow!

 Throughout my teenage years, I belonged to a group called Christian Surfers, where I met my husband, Tim.
 We would go on surfing road trips around the North Island, getting up a dark o'clock so that we could arrive at the surf just as the sun was coming up.
 Since then, Tim and I have travelled around New Zealand in our converted van, with our giant brown dog, Mango.
 We also travelled to Canada recently, to live and work in the Rocky Mountains as a cook (me) and horse wrangler (Tim).

 SPORTS AND OUTDOOR ADVENTURE

 I've always loved sports.
 I've played football (soccer) since high school and am still obsessed with it, almost 15 years later!
+That's me, in the photo to the right.
 All year round, I play different combinations of winter football, indoor soccer, futsal and summer soccer!
 I also love running, yoga, snowboarding, hiking, rock climbing and surfing road trips.

 I've loved photography since I picked up a black-and-white film camera at high school.
 And I've worked in the photo industry since 2006, including a few years as a military photographer in the Royal New Zealand Air Force.
 My favourite memory of the Air Force was taking part in a search and rescue mission on an Orion to Kiribati.